casangi/casadocs/markdown/calibration-and-visibility-data/uv-manipulation/regridding-visibility-frequencies-and-velocities.md

 The sign of the *width* parameter determines whether the channels run along increasing or decreasing values of frequency or velocity (i.e. if the cube is reversed or not).

 <div class="alert alert-info">
-**Info:** in order to permit the calculation of velocities from the internally stored frequencies, you need to provide a rest frequency in parameter *restfreq* when you operate in mode \'velocity\'.
+**Info:** in order to permit the calculation of velocities from the internally stored frequencies, you need to provide a rest frequency in parameter *restfreq* when you operate in mode 'velocity'.
 This rest frequency will not be stored with the MS (as opposed to the rest frequency which you provide to the *clean* task which is subsequently stored with the image).
 </div>

 The intent of **cvel** regridding is to transform channel labels and the visibilities to a spectral reference frame which is appropriate for the science analysis, e.g. from *TOPO* to *LSRK*, e.g. to correct for Doppler shifts throughout the time of the observation.
 Naturally, this will change the shape of the spectral features to some extent.
 According to the Nyquist theorem you should oversample a spectrum with twice the numbers of channels to retain the shape.
 Based on some tests, however, we recommend to observe with at least 3-4 times the number of channels for each significant spectral feature (like 3-4 channels per linewidth).
 This will minimize regridding artifacts in **cvel**.